Percona-Lab/mongoDB-workload-generator/README.md

 ## Configuration

-genMongoLoad is configured primarily through its [config.yaml](./config.yaml) file.
+plgm is configured primarily through its [config.yaml](./config.yaml) file.
 This makes it easier to save and version-control your test scenarios.

 ### Environment Variable Overrides
 You can override any setting in `config.yaml` using environment variables.
 This is useful for CI/CD pipelines, Kubernetes deployments, or quick runtime adjustments without editing the file.
 These are all the available ENV vars you can configure: